Private equity in UK (England and Wales): market and regulatory overview

-Private equity funds commonly invest through a combination of equity (in the form of ordinary and preference shares) and debt instruments (most commonly loan notes, but sometimes a combination of loan notes and payment in kind notes).
+Private equity funds commonly invest through a combination of equity (in the form of ordinary and preference shares) and debt instruments (most commonly loan notes and payment in kind notes).

 The corporate advantage of loan notes over preference shares is greater interest payment and repayment flexibility.
 The interest accruing on a loan instrument can be paid to the noteholder in circumstances where a fixed dividend payable on a preference share may not be able to be paid due to a lack of distributable profits.
 Similarly, a loan note can be redeemed in circumstances where the redemption of preference shares is not permitted.